 “Those who can think and communicate are simply more powerful than those who cannot, and powerful in the good way, the way that means ‘able to do a wide range of things competently and efficiently.’
 Furthermore, the further up the ladder of competence you climb, with your well-formulated thoughts, the more important thinking and communicating become.
 At the very top of the most complex hierarchies (law, medicine, academia, business, theology, politics) nothing is more necessary and valuable.
 If you can think and communicate, you can also defend yourself, and your friends and family, when that becomes necessary, and it will become necessary at various points in your life.

 “Finally, it is useful to note that your mind is organized verbally, at the highest and most abstract levels.
 Thus, if you learn to think, through writing, then you will develop a well-organized, efficient mind – and one that is well-founded and certain.
 This also means that you will be healthier, mentally and physically, as lack of clarity and ignorance means unnecessary stress.
 Unnecessary stress makes your body react more to what could otherwise be treated as trivial affairs.
 This makes for excess energy expenditure, and more rapid aging (along with all the negative health-related consequences of aging).”

-So, work on your writing.
-You will find it to be effort well spent.
+So, your teacher was right.
+Work on your writing.
+You will find it effort well spent.

 Photo of cuniform, “cuniform” (title), photographer gabriel.harp, posted 28 Jun 2008, https://www.flickr.com/photos/gharp/2618359065, accessed 21 Dec 2019, used under license https://creativecommons.org/licenses/by-sa/2.0/.